Kurtwood Smith: Early life

 Smith grew up in the San Fernando Valley and graduated from Canoga Park High School in Canoga Park, California in 1961; Smith graduated from San Jose State College (now San José State University) in 1965 with a B.A. and Stanford University in 1969 with an M.F.A.
+He was an instructor of theater arts at Cañada College from 1969 to 1975.